HellowLab/CareConnect/README.md

 ## Benefits Over Traditional Systems

 - **No Recurring Costs**: Unlike systems like LifeAlert, which charge monthly fees, CareConnect provides a subscription-free experience.
-- **Full Control**: CareConnect is open-source, giving users the freedom to modify and customize the device and software to fit their specific needs.
 - **Simplified Connectivity**: By using existing Wi-Fi networks, it bypasses the need for cellular connectivity, reducing complexity and potential outages.

 ## Components